skypjack/uvw/README.md

 auto loop = uvw::Loop::getDefault();
 ```

-Note that loop objects don't require to be closed explicitly, even if they offer
+Note that loop objects don't require being closed explicitly, even if they offer
-the `close` member function in case an user wants to do that.<br/>
+the `close` member function in case a user wants to do that.<br/>
 Loops can be started using the `run` member function.
 The two calls below are
 equivalent: